-\begin{enumerate}[label=(\alph*),nosep,leftmargin=*] \item \textit{Entail}: We assign the ``entail'' label to premise-hypothesis pairs in which the hypothesis aligns with the verbalized ground truth label $y_i$. \item \textit{Neutral}: If the original relation instance expresses a positive relation class (i.e., any class other than the ``no relation'' class), then, from the meta-class analysis, all non-mutually exclusive positive class hypotheses that do not align with the ground-truth label $y_i$ are labeled as ``neutral.'' \item \textit{Contradict}: Finally, the ``contradict'' label is assigned to all hypotheses that verbalize definitionally mutual exclusive relation classes.
-The ``no relation'' class is mutually exclusive to all positive classes. \end{enumerate} See Appendix \ref{app:metaclass} for tables showing how original relation labels map to NLI targets using meta-class analysis for each dataset.
+\begin{enumerate}[label=(\alph*),nosep,leftmargin=*] \item \textit{Entail}: Premise-hypothesis pairs are labeled ``entail'' when the hypothesis $h_j$ aligns with the verbalized ground truth label $y_i$. \item \textit{Neutral}: If the original instance expresses a positive class (i.e., any class other than the ``no relation'' class), then all non-exclusive class hypotheses are labeled as ``neutral.'' \item \textit{Contradict}: The ``contradict'' label is assigned to hypotheses that verbalize definitionally exclusive classes. \end{enumerate} See Appendix \ref{app:metaclass} for tables showing how relation labels map to NLI labels using MCA.

-\textbf{LLM Fine-tuning: } With generated premise-hypothesis pairs, we train a discriminate language model, namely BioLinkBERT\sst{large} \cite{linkbert}, to predict NLI targets.
-We concatenate premise-hypothesis pairs as the input to the language model and send the resultant representation of the special \textsc{[CLS]} token through a fully connected linear layer, which is trained using cross-entropy loss:

-where $y$ is a binary indicator that is $1$ if and only if $i$ is the correct classification for observation $o$, $p(y_{o,i})$ is the Softmax probability that observation $o$ is of class $i$, and $m$ is the number of classes.
+\textbf{LLM Fine-tuning: } With generated premise-hypothesis pairs, we train a discriminative language model, namely BioLinkBERT\sst{large} \cite{linkbert}, to predict NLI labels.
+We concatenate premise-hypothesis pairs as the input to the language model and send the resultant representation of the special { \textsc{[CLS]}} token through a fully connected layer, which is trained using cross-entropy loss: where $y$ is a binary indicator that is $1$ if and only if $i$ is the correct classification for observation $o$, $p(y_{o,i})$ is the softmax probability that observation $o$ is of class $i$, and $m$ is the number of classes.

-\textbf{Group-based prediction selection:} Given the multiplicative effect of adapting RE-to-NLI where one relation instance results in a group of up to $m$ premise-hypothesis pairs, we can employ a group selection method to select the most confident ``entail'' prediction.
+\textbf{Group-based Prediction Selection:} Given the multiplicative effect of adapting RE-to-NLI where one relation instance results in a group of up to $m$ premise-hypothesis pairs, we can employ a group selection method to select the most confident \textit{entail} prediction.
 If the model predicts two or more entailed instances within a group of premise-hypothesis pairs, we use the softmax probability from Equation \ref{eq:cross_entropy} as a proxy for model confidence \cite{hendrycks17baseline} and select the prediction with the highest confidence.
 We allow the model to naturally abstain from making a prediction by predicting ``neutral'' for all premise-hypothesis pairs in a group.